• Skip to primary navigation

 A bowl of popcorn kernels next to a piece of fabric with scissors.

-The unpopped popcorn gives these cold packs flexibility and weight to lay on your head.
+The unpopped popcorn gives these cold packs flexibility and weight to help with your headache relief.

 Most headache sufferers know that using something cold on their forehead can be really soothing.
 But what I love most about these DIY freezer bags is the weight.